 Let's check out the spiders.This is the first time (this year) this red mite has been seen running about near the ground beside the shop.
-This very light-colored spider turned out at night and did not like the flashlight.
+This very light-colored spider turned out at night - it seems to be a Common House Spider, and did not like the flashlight.
 When I first saw this last one, I saw the dulcimer-shaped mark on it and thought immediately - oh no!
 This is the brown recluse with the violin insignia.
 So I went looking for what a brown recluse looked like.
 Here is what the real brown recluse looks like

 Do you remember the D.Trump face on the common house spider?"
 Well, sometimes it looks like this first one.
 And sometimes like this fellow.
 The third image is probably a tiny cobweb spider.
 And certainly a male - look at those mitts (oops, I mean those pedipalps)!

 I wonder which of our 8-legged friends skinnied out of this skin.
 We have been following this tiny spider for several weeks -when it seemed to be developing markings that are more and more like the markings of one of the pirates.
 Then: probably another of those cobweb weavers.